 Concept of a binary operation.
 Axioms for a group.
-Examples from above, and also set of bijections from a set to itself and invertible $n \times n$ matrices; note that a vector space is an abelian group under +.
+Examples from above, including invertible $n \times n$ matrices under multiplication; note that a vector space is an Abelian group under +.

-Axioms for a ring (not assumed commutative with identity) Optional additions: $\cdot$ commutative; $\exists$ identity for multiplication.
+Axioms for a ring (not assumed commutative with identity).
+Optional additions: $\cdot$ commutative; $\exists$ identity for multiplication.
 Examples.
 Definition of a field and an integral domain, with preliminary examples.
 Fact that a field is an ID.
+[2 lectures]

 The integers as an example of an integral domain which is not a field.
-Statement of Fundamental Theorem of Arithmetic: division algorithm and Euclidean algorithm.
+Division algorithm and Euclidean algorithm.
 Polynomials with real or complex coefficients; ring structure, degree of a polynomial; Division algorithm, Euclid's algorithm; the Remainder Theorem.
+Statement of Fundamental Theorem of Arithmetic. $[2\frac{1}{2}$ lectures]